evolutional/flatbuffers-net/README.md

 # Acknowledgements

-This project uses parts of [Google FlatBuffers]'s .NET port to create and interact with FlatBuffers.
+This project uses parts of [Google FlatBuffers] .NET port to create and interact with FlatBuffers.
+See the NOTICE for [FlatBuffers] licensing.

 Marc Gravell's [Protobuf-net] is a key inspiration for the motivation behind this project.

 [test oracle]: https://en.wikipedia.org/wiki/Oracle_(software_testing)